-1. The District.
-All of the residential dwelling units ("Dwelling Units") in Pine Isle (the "Development") are also located within the boundaries of the Pine Isle Community Development District (the "District").
-The District is a local unit of special-purpose government organized and existing under the laws of the State of Florida and the Home Rule Charter of Miami-Dade County, Florida and located in Miami-Dade County ("County").
-The primary purpose of the District is to finance the cost of the public infrastructure of the Development which may include, without limitation, water and sewer facilities, environmental mitigation, roadways, the surface water management system, utility plants and lines, land acquisition, miscellaneous utilities for the Development, as applicable, and other infrastructure projects and services necessitated by the development of land within the Development (collectively, the "Public Infrastructure").
-PURCHASER'S INITIALS 2.
-The District Board.
+2. The District Board.
 The Board of Supervisors of the District (the " District Board ") is initially elected by the landowner in the District.
-The Board is required to advertise its meetings in advance and all District Board meetings are required to be open to the public.
+The District Board is required to advertise its meetings in advance and all District Board meetings are required to be open to the public.
 The District Board is required to prepare a budget each fiscal year and adopt the same in an open, public meeting.
 All owners of property within the District are invited to attend District Board meetings and participate in the public process.
 PURCHASER'S INITIALS 3.
 District Finance and Assessments .
 The current plan is for the District to issue bonds to acquire, construct, reconstruct, and equip all or a portion of the Public Infrastructure identified in Section 1.
-Currently, it is estimated that the Dwelling Units in the Development will be assessed based on the Capital and Administrative Assessments listed in Table 1 above and in Sections 3.1 and 3.4 below (if paid in November) to retire the debt of the District, to pay for operations of the District and maintenance of the Public Infrastructure.
+Currently, it is estimated that the Dwelling Units in the Development will be assessed based on the Capital Assessments and Administrative Assessments listed in Table 1 above and in Sections 3.2 and 3.4 below (if paid in November) to retire the debt of the District, to pay for operations of the District and maintenance of the Public Infrastructure.
 District assessments will either appear on the County real estate tax bill of each property located within the District and will be paid at the same time as County taxes are paid, or will be directly billed by the District.
 Capital assessments to repay the principal portion of the bond debt could be levied by the District for a period of up to thirty (30) years.
 PURCHASER'S INITIALS 3.1.
 District Capital Assessments .
-The District expects to issue bonds (the " Bonds "), the principal of and interest on which will be payable from non-ad valorem special assessments (" District Capital Assessments ") levied by the District on the property within the Development, which property is found to be specially benefited by the Public Infrastructure.
-Each Dwelling Unit is subject to a District Capital Assessment to repay the bonds.
+The District expects to issue bonds (the " Bonds "), the principal of and interest on which will be payable from non-ad valorem assessments (" District Capital Assessments ") levied by the District on the property within the Development, which property is found to be specially benefited by the Public Infrastructure.
+Each Dwelling Unit is subject to a District Capital Assessment to repay the Bonds.
 PURCHASER'S INITIALS 3.2.
 Amount.
-The estimated amount of annual District Capital Assessments including principal and interest levied on each Dwelling Unit is expected to be approximately \$1,285 for a townhome unit (approximately \$107.08 per month), which sum shall be payable annually for the term of the Bonds (the principal repayment period may not exceed thirty (30)
+The estimated amount of annual District Capital Assessments including principal and interest levied on each Dwelling Unit is expected to be approximately \$1,817.00 for a Single-Family unit (approximately \$151.42 per month), which sum shall be payable annually for the term of the Bonds (the principal repayment period may not exceed thirty (30) years).
+The aggregate amount of District Capital Assessments including principal and interest expected to be levied and imposed on each Dwelling Unit over the term of the Bonds is approximately \$54,510.00 for a Single-Family unit.
+PURCHASER'S INITIALS 3.3 Prepay Option.
+Each owner of a Dwelling Unit has the option of prepaying the aggregate amount of District Capital Assessments levied on the owner's Dwelling Unit.
+The prepayment amount at any time will be equal to the remaining outstanding pro rata share of principal and interest due through the next applicable payment date due on the Bonds for each Dwelling Unit.
+Such prepayment amount will decline each year as the District Capital Assessments are paid.
+PURCHASER'S INITIALS